khongcodes2/Wandering/NOTES.md

 # journey.start
 [v] pick a random space in journey.region and assign to journey.spaces

 [v] add journey.clock to journey and session
           (journey.clock = journey.spaces.count)
           dont define method as journey.spaces.count - we dont want to run it every time this should load a traveler info sidebar

+[ ] if already on journey
+    continue journey?

   # travel loop
   load show journey.spaces.last, load a template/partial to extend functionality-